-The freight market can vary with the smallest change in our economic conditions.
+The freight market can vary with the smallest change in business operations or our economic conditions.
 Some of the things we can prepare for, like the produce season or other seasonal freight.
 However, when certain businesses need to push more freight or when there are more trucks than loads, the market can become volatile.

 There are two ways a driver can lock in a load: through contracts or the spot market.
-Here are the benefits and shortfalls of both.
+Here are the key benefits and shortfalls of both.

 A contract rate is the price that a carrier and 3PL agree on to move a shipper’s freight in a set lane over a set period.
 This also means it will be the same freight type every time (cotton, food goods, etc.).